Building a JSON-Based Rule Styling Engine for QGIS

 Key schema decisions:

-• label is optional; omitting it defaults to the layer’s existing labeling or disables labels for that rule.
+• label is optional; omitting it inherits the layer’s existing labeling or leaves that rule’s features unlabeled.

 import json